JosuaKrause/redipy/README.md

 If you have any questions, suggestions, or issues with `redipy`, please feel free to [open an issue](https://github.com/JosuaKrause/redipy/issues) on GitHub.
 I would love to hear your feedback and improve `redipy`.
 Thank you!

+## Disclaimer
+This project is a personal project and is not associated with, supported by, or endorsed by my employer.
+The views and opinions expressed in this project are solely my own and do not represent the views or opinions of my employer or any other entity.